dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_approve_tokens

-Entitles a `spender`, indicated through an `Account`, to transfer NFTs on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount }`, where `caller` is the caller of this method (and also the owner principal of the tokens that are subject to approval) and `from_subaccount` is the subaccount of the token owner principal the approval should apply to (i.e., the subaccount which the tokens most reside on and can be transferred out from).
+Entitles a `spender`, indicated through an `Account`, to transfer NFTs on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount }`, where `caller` is the caller of this method (and also the owner principal of the tokens that are subject to approval) and `from_subaccount` is the subaccount of the token owner principal the approval should apply to (i.e., the subaccount which the tokens must reside on and can be transferred out from).
 Note that the `from_subaccount` parameter needs to be explicitly specified because accounts are a primary concept in this standard and thereby the `from_subaccount` needs to be specified as part of the account that holds the token.
 The `expires_at` value specifies the expiration date of the approval, the `memo` is a blob containing arbitrary data.
 The `created_at_time` field specifies when the approval has been created.
 The parameter `token_ids` specifies a list of tokens to apply the approval to.

 In case an approval for the specified `spender` already exists for a token on `from_subaccount` of the caller, a new approval is created that replaces the existing approval.
 The replaced approval is superseded with the effect that the new parameters for the approval (`expires_at`, `memo`, `created_at_time`) apply.

+Only one approval can be active for a given token and spender and its `from_subaccount` must be equal to the subaccount the token is held on.

 The response is a vector comprising records with a `token_id` as first element and an `Ok` variant with the transaction index for the success case or an `Err` variant indicating an error as second element.